jjvanzon/JJs-Reference-Architecture/api.md

     <a href="patterns.html#accessor">Accessor</a>
   </th>
   <td>
-      For accessing the internals of types for instance for testing purposes.
+      For accessing the internals of <code>types</code> for instance for testing purposes.
   </td>
 </tr>